 A prepayment penalty may also be charged in case the borrower applies for interest rate averaging.
 As of 1 July 2019, the prepayment penalty for the fixed interest period charged in case of interest rate averaging may not exceed the financial loss incurred by the provider of the mortgage loan.
-Pursuant thereto, Rabobank no longer allowed borrowers to apply for interest rate averaging, although interest rate averaging was reintroduced to a limited extent on 1 October 2020 (only for interest-only loans where the borrower can choose a fixed-rate interest period of five or ten years).
-The volume of interest rate averaging is likely to increase if Rabobank reintroduces interest rate averaging as it will be beneficial for borrowers of Rabobank.
-At this time, Obvion offers interest rate averaging to a limited number of Borrowers and may in the future offer interest rate averaging to a greater group of Borrowers.
+Pursuant thereto, the Originator no longer allowed borrowers to apply for interest rate averaging, although interest rate averaging was reintroduced to a limited extent on 1 October 2020 (only for interest-only loans where the borrower can choose a fixed-rate interest period of five or ten years).
+The volume of interest rate averaging is likely to increase if the Originator reintroduces interest rate averaging as it will be beneficial for borrowers of the Originator.
 It should be noted that interest rate averaging (rentemiddeling) may have a downward effect on mortgage interest rates received by the relevant Originator and/or the CBC.